Demaryius Thomas had Stage 2 CTE, brain study shows

 "Like so many that have gone before, we found stage 2 CTE in the brain of Demaryius Thomas.
 The question I keep asking myself is 'When will enough be enough?'
 When will athletes, parents and the public at large stop ignoring the risks of American football and insist that the game be changed to reduce subconcussive hits?” said Dr. Ann McKee, chief of neuropathology for the VA Boston Healthcare System and director of the BU CTE Center and VA-BU-CLF/UNITE Brain Bank.

-The CFL CEO and co-founder Dr. Chris Nowinski reached out to the Thomas family to propose the CTE study.
-His parents agreed to the donation to learn more about why their son changed and to help others.
+It was CFL CEO and co-founder Dr. Chris Nowinski reached out to the Thomas family to propose the CTE study.

 Thomas played 10 seasons in the NFL for the Denver Broncos, New York Jets, and Houston Texans, making four Pro Bowl rosters, and winning Super Bowl 50 with the Denver Broncos.